-Jesse Walsh: Schneider's always got a stick up his ass.
+Jesse Walsh: [Jesse chuckles] Schneider's always got a stick up his ass.

 Coach Schneider: Hello, dirtballs.

-Cheryl Walsh: [about Jesse] He needs professional help.
+Cheryl Walsh: He needs professional help.
 I think we have to take him to see a psychiatrist.

-Ken Walsh: Oh come, Cheryl.
-Are you out of your gourd?
+Ken Walsh: Oh, come on, Cheryl.
+You're out of your gourd.
 What the hell will that do?

 Cheryl Walsh: Are you hearing me?
 That boy's in trouble!

-Ron Grady: Schneider got wasted last night.
+Ron Grady: [Ron stops Jesse outside the yellow tape] Yo, man.
+Where have you been?
+Schneider got wasted last night.
 He must have been working late.
-Some maniac sliced him up like a kielbasa, hacked him in the shower.
+Some maniac came in and sliced him up like a kielbasa, hacked him in the shower.
 Got bloody footprints all over the place.

-Jesse Walsh: How come it took five years to sell this house?
+Jesse Walsh: Dad, how come it took them five years to sell this house?

 Ken Walsh: Oh, I don't know.
 Just couldn't get the right price, I suppose.

-Cheryl Walsh: You mean you knew something about this and...
+Cheryl Walsh: You mean, you knew something about this, and you...

-Ken Walsh: Oh come, Cheryl.
-How do think we got such a good deal?
+Ken Walsh: Oh, come on, Cheryl.
+How do think we got such a good deal, huh?